acroscarrillo/Quantum_Geometric_Complexity/docs/src/index.md

 It took me a while to figure this one out so I thought I might as well share it!

 # How it all works
 So you did all the hard work and have a functioning and hopefully well documented code somewhere in your machine.
 Now you wish to share it to the outside world in a professional and respectable manner.
 You are in the right place, however I dont want to know how you organised your code.
-I beleive respectable code should be organised like so:
+I believe respectable code should be organised like so:
 ```
 ── Manifest.toml
 ── Project.toml
-── src/
+── src/                 # Your source code with your module/package
 │── your_src_module.jl
 │── other_src_code.jl
 ── experiments/